mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 ##  Conclusion

-If you have verified all the steps you have confirmed that your device has the correct partitioning and bootloader integration to do full rootfs updates using Mender.
+If you have successfully followed and verified all the steps, you can confirm that your device has the appropriate partitioning and bootloader integration for complete rootfs updates using Mender.